yokeshkumar7105/Summer-School-AI-Club/README.md

 # Summer-School-AI-Club
-This repository contains tasks of summer school AI club of IITM
+This repository contains tasks of summer school WebOPS club of IITM